hughgrigg/php-business-time/README.md

 Note that the higher the precision, the lower the performance is.
 This is because BusinessTime must check each interval of the size you specify.
 For example, at hour precision, dealing with one week requires `7 * 24 = 168` iterations.
-At second precision, this becomes `7 * 24 * 60 * 60 = 604800` iterations, which is a lot slower.
+At minute precision, this becomes `7 * 24 * 60 = 10080` iterations, which is 60× slower.

+Always try to set the largest precision interval that covers your needs.

 ## Testing